Rotorua Graduation Ceremony

 In addition to academic regalia, graduands are encouraged to wear clothing or garments of honour from their tradition such as a sari, kākahu/korowai or ta'ovala over their gown.
 The hood must be worn over the top of these garments.

 - Do not wear academic regalia in the rain.

 - If you order academic regalia but are not eligible to graduate, the hire fee will be refunded.

 Guest tickets are available for collection when you collect your academic regalia.
+Each graduand is guranteed three guest tickets and can request more when they apply to graduate via the online application form.
 If we are not able to provide you with all the tickets you have requested, you will be sent an email ahead of time.
 Due to the limited amount of space available, we are not always able to provide everyone with the full number of tickets they have requested.

 Guests are requested to be seated by 1.10pm.

 Graduands must assemble no later than 12.45pm.